SciTools/cf-units/cf_units/_udunits2_parser/README.md

 fact that you need to pin to a specific version of the ANTLR4 runtime, and aligning this version with other libraries which also have an ANTLR4 dependency is impractical).

-Given that the ANTRL4 runtime is vendored into this project, we have little need to upgrade the version unless new features of the parser/lexer generators are needed.
+Since the generated code is committed to this repo, and the ANTRL4 runtime is also vendored into it, we won't ever need to run ANTLR4 unless the grammar changes.

+So, we will  only change the ANTLR4 version if we need new features of the parser/lexer generators, or it becomes difficult to support the older version.

 Upgrading the version is a simple matter of changing the version in the compile.py script, and then re-running it.
 This should re-generate the parser/lexer, and update the content in the _antlr4_runtime directory.
 One complexity may be that the imports